joe-scotto/ArrayStepper/README.md

 ```

 # Uniqueness
-Data arrays passed into `ArrayStepper` are expected to be unique, meaning, no values repeat.
-It would defeat the purpose of this component could let you select one of multiple that are all the same. `ArrayStepper` uses `firstIndex(of: )` to find the value within the array.
+`ArrayStepper` expects arrays be unique when passed in, meaning, no values repeat.
+It would completely defeat the purpose of using this component if you could select one of multiple of the same value.
+In order to ensure the `values` array is unique, `ArrayStepper` utilizes a custom filter by default with `O(n)` complexity.
+If you know for certain the `values` are unique, you can disable this to improve performance with the `valuesAreUnique` parameter.
+Please keep in mind that if you do disable this and the `values` are not unique, visual bugs can occur.

--
+# Initial Value
+By default, `ArrayStepper` will try setting `selected` by finding the first index of `selected` in the `values`.
+There are three ways `ArrayStepper` will handle setting `selected` if not found in the `values` and can be specified with the `selectedCheck` parameter.

+1. .Fail - Throws a `fatalError()` if the `selected` is not found in `values` and is the default setting.
+2. .First - Sets the `selected` to the first value found in `values`.
+3. .Append - Appends `selected` to `values` and sets `selected` to the last element in `values`.

 # Customizing
 The defaults should be fine for most situations but there are certainly cases where they won't be.
 There are two methods that will allow you to change these [parameters](#parameters).